 Plant Medicine Expo & Healthcare Provider Conference

-Written by Seth on September 28, 2010
+Written on September 28, 2010 by Seth

 Well, I had an interesting weekend.
 I was out in Denver, Colorado, with my parents, helping run the Plant Medicine Expo & Healthcare Provider Conference www.plantmedicineexpo.com.
 This conference was the first of its kind – bringing doctors, patients and government together for two days of seminars, debate and discussion about what we know, what we don’t know, and where we go from here.
 Medical marijuana is legal in 14 states (Colorado being the only state where it is written into the state constitution), so the subject wasn’t discussed under the table or in secret code…but instead out in the open at a very professional conference held at the Downtown Denver Sheraton.
 Needless to say, the food was great.
 I wish I could make more jokes about it, but seeing the people who attended, and the doctors who were present, took every ounce of humor out of the subject.

 Whether you’re for or against medical marijuana, one thing we can all agree on is that the people who should know about it – doctors – don’t.
 There are two types of doctors out there – those who may consider ‘prescribing’ or recommending it, and those who should know what many of their patients do anyway (medically or recreationally).
 The goal of this conference was to provide legitimacy to this conversation.
 Or, as we said going into the event, to “take marijuana out of the stoner age”.